-7.91 Moderate residential growth with predominantly windfall sites and dispersed integration of new homes will respect existing residential character and local distinctiveness.
+7.917.92 Moderate residential Sustainable growth of the suburbs with predominantly windfall sites and dispersed integration of new homes will respect existing residential character and local distinctiveness.
 Selhurst Park is currently the home of Crystal Palace Football Club.
 If the football club relocates outside the borough it will enable opportunities for the regeneration of this site.
 The District Centre, Portland Road and Woodside Green will continue to provide employment and services for the local community.
 Other community facilities will be encouraged to locate in close proximity to the District Centre and opportunities to provide an Enterprise Centre, which could be creative industry based, will be sought in the vicinity of Portland Road.
-A secondary school is allocated a land adjacent to the Arena to meet projected need.

-7.92 Heritage assets and landmarks will be protected, ensuring that new development respects the local character and distinctiveness of South Norwood and Woodside referring to the Borough Character Appraisal to inform design quality.
+7.927.93 Heritage assets and landmarks will be protected, ensuring that new development respects the local character and distinctiveness of South Norwood and Woodside referring to the

+Borough Character Appraisal to inform design quality.
 Opportunities for public realm improvements will be primarily focussed on the South Norwood District Centre and Norwood Junction with any building and conversions of a high standard of design to ensure the character of the Centre and the Conservation Area are respected.

-Environment, Climate Change, Green Grid and Open Space
+Environment, Climate Change, Green Grid and Open Space 7.937.94

-7.93 The Place's diverse open spaces include South Norwood Lake and Country Park.
+The Place's diverse open spaces include South Norwood Lake and Country Park.
 Links will be provided, where possible to the Croydon Metropolitan Centre and Waterlink Way as part of the National Cycle Network.
 New Green Grid links will improve connectivity with the Local Historic Parks and Gardens and other green spaces to incorporate them into the Green Grid network.
 Development in the flood zones will be guided by the policies of the Plan to reduce flood risk.

-7.94 Cycle facilities will be enhanced at Norwood Junction railway station benefiting the local population who live within walking and cycling distance of this important station.
+7.947.95 Cycle facilities will be enhanced at Norwood Junction railway station benefiting the local population who live within walking and cycling distance of this important station.
 The tram system in Croydon will be further supported by promoting new branch links to Crystal Palace and Bromley through South Norwood and Woodside.
 Measures to provide better quality, more frequent and reliable bus services along Whitehorse Road, Whitehorse Lane and Selhurst Road (A213) will be promoted.
 Travel plans will look to ease congestion at peak times by encouraging walking, cycling or public transport especially for school journeys.

-Figure 7.147.14 South Norwood
+Figure 7.14 South Norwood and Woodside